 Guest Lecture: First Week of December 2014

-Stephen M. Schwebel, former U.S. judge and president of the International Court of Justice, will come to Miami Law to deliver a lecture for students in our arbitration and international law program.
-Judge Schwebel currently is chairman of the seven-member Court of Arbitration between Pakistan and India constituted to adjudge their dispute over Indus Waters, and is author of International Arbitration: Three Salient Problems, Justice in International Law: Further Selected Writings, and of some 200 articles on international law and arbitration.
+Stephen M. Schwebel, former U.S. judge and president of the International Court of Justice, will deliver a lecture for students in our arbitration and international law program.
+Judge Schwebel currently is chairman of the seven-member Court of Arbitration between Pakistan and India constituted to adjudge their dispute over Indus Waters, and has written extensively on international arbitration.
 Read more at Who's Who Legal.

 Patrick Miller '10